gayathrigarimella/Public-Verifiability-Covert/README.md

 # public-verifiablity-covert

 This is a Rust-library that implements secure two-party computation with covert security described in [https://eprint.iacr.org/2018/1108.pdf].
-Our protocol implementation is built using the Swanky suite of libraries that implement Multiparty computation building blocks in rust [https://github.com/GaloisInc/swanky)].
+Our protocol implementation is built using the Swanky suite of libraries that implement Multiparty computation building blocks in rust [https://github.com/GaloisInc/swanky].
-Covert security, ...
+The notion of covert security lies somewhere between semi-honest and malicious-secure and guarantees that cheating behavior is caught with some reasonable probability like 1/2.
+This probability is determined by the 'lambda' parameter chosen before running the protocol.
-Said briefly the protoocol ...
+In order to achieve secure two-party computation with covert security, we used the following building blocks

 ## Environment setup: